You are here

 When a student’s academic status becomes “Withdrawn” according to the Office of the Registrar, his/her account will be disabled.
 Under normal circumstances, the IT department will immediately disable access to community services (e.g. Nook and Courses), notify the account user via email of the impeding changes, and allow at least a month of continued access to email and file storage (so the account user can move things off of Marlboro’s network).
 All email and files will then be deleted off the server.

 When a student’s academic status becomes “Plan Discontinuance” or “English Discontinuance,” the same procedure will be followed as Withdrawn.
 However, account users will usually be granted 1 academic term of continued email and file storage use before the account is completely disabled.

 Graduates of the undergraduate college are granted their @marlboro.edu addresses for life, though they do not have space on a server for file storage.
 After Commencement, the IT department will allow at least a month for graduates to move their non-email files off of Marlboro’s network.

 Faculty email and file storage accounts are granted to all faculty, including adjuncts, temporary replacements, and fellows.
 All such accounts will be disabled immediately upon termination of employment (excluding emeriti faculty).

+Staff accounts have different username than student accounts.
+Meaning, if a student becomes a staff or vice versa they need a new account.
 Staff are granted an account only while they are employed.
 They will loose access to those accounts immediately upon termination of employment.
 Staff are eligible for IT services until their last day of employment.
 Following the last day of employment, the individuals account and data will be permanently removed.
 If an email account was used for business purposes, the departing staff member should inform the IT department how their email should be redirected after their departure.
 If a departing staff member is also an alum of the college, please inform the IT department.
 The account will be moved to alumni status instead of being removed.